 A recent scientific study has successfully demonstrated the ability to alter defective DNA in human embryos, with the objective of removing genetic mutations.
 This breakthrough development presents the opportunity to facilitate new research into the prevention of many genetic disorders.
-Our Medical Director Professor Geeta Nargund says that this is a major advance in gene editing but there are many scientific, regulatory and ethical hurdles that will still need to be overcome.
+This is a major advance in gene editing but there are many scientific, regulatory and ethical hurdles that will still need to be overcome.

-Professor Nargund, who appeared on Sky News discussing the topic on Thursday morning, explains that the use of such scientific technology in the future will be and should be ‘highly regulated’.
-She explains ‘we have to take into account both the short term and long term implications for the offspring and the society with the use of gene editing.
+Experts, who appeared on Sky News discussing the topic on Thursday morning, explain that the use of such scientific technology in the future will be and should be ‘highly regulated’. ‘we have to take into account both the short term and long term implications for the offspring and the society with the use of gene editing.
 It is also important that such treatments are affordable if and when they become available.
 Otherwise, they would be used only by a few and it does not fit in with the vision of promoting equality in heath care.

 The gene-editing tool used in the US study to restructure and cut out inherited disease is the ‘Crispr-Cas9’.